talk2viren/umermansoor.github.io/_posts/2017-08-06-basics-of-java-garbage-collection.md

  concurrent mark-sweep (<u>old</u>) generation total 6848K, used <b>76K</b>
 </pre>

 **Not what we predicted**.
 We can see that this time, the **old generation received objects right after the first minor** garbage collection.
 We know that these objects are short-lived and tenuring threshold is set to 15 and this is the first collection.
 What happened is the following: the application created a large number of objects which filled up Eden space.
 Minor garbage collection ran and tried to collect garbage.
 However, most of these short-lived objects were **active** during the GC, i.e. were being referenced from a live thread and being processed.
 The young generation garbage collector had **no choice but to push these objects to the old generation**.
-This is bad because the objects that got pushed to the old generation were **forcibly aged** and can only be cleaned up by old generation's major garbage collection which usually takes more time.
+This is bad because the objects that got pushed to the old generation were **prematurely aged** and can only be cleaned up by old generation's major garbage collection which usually takes more time.

 How to fix this?
 There are several ways.
 One theoretical way is to estimate the number of active short-lived objects and size the young generation appropriately.
 Let us make the following changes: